How to Start a Virtual Bookkeeping Business

 There are a ton of Facebook groups, LinkedIn groups, Slack groups, and more places for you to connect with other virtual bookkeepers like you.
 My private Facebook group is Build Your Best QBO Practice.
-My goal was to create a private community for bookkeepers to support each other and be free to create a QBO Bookkeeping Business that fit their personality and goals.
+My goal was to create a private community for bookkeepers to support each other and be free to create a QBO Bookkeeping Business that fits your personality and goals.
 It is an amazingly supportive group, but mine isn’t the only one out there.
 Just search for any of these platforms for the bookkeeping software that you use and find some communities that you can utilize for support when you need it.
 Here are a few other Facebook groups run by a few of my friends – USA Bookkeeping Community, Law Firm Accountants & Bookkeepers, and QuickBooks Online Wizards.

 Grow Your Technology Stack

 The term “Technology Stack” will be something you will hear a lot once you start a virtual bookkeeping business.
 This simply means what software are you utilizing in your bookkeeping business to run and operate your business.
 Here are a few examples that I utilize in my practice.